MeeranB/MeeranB/README.md

 ### Laravel mail

-A mailing system I created as part of a commercial development cycle, the business logic was recreated in Laravel / Blade with reference to an older deprecated Symfony / Twig codebase.
+A mailing system I created as part of a commercial development cycle, the business logic was recreated in Laravel / Blade with reference to a deprecated Symfony / Twig codebase.

 ### Netmatters Facsimile

-Created as part of my time at Netmatters, a replicated version of the Netmatters homepage and contact pages created with PHP and SCSS.
+A replicated version of the Netmatters homepage and contact pages with a basic back-end for storing contact form data, created with vanilla PHP and SCSS.

 ### companyManager